vikingeducation/prep_basics/test-yourself-answers.md

 #### What is "Forking" a repo?

-Making a copy of another master repo into your own github account so as to not disturb the master in order to do work on it, make changes and/or corrections and later submit for a pull request
+Making a copy of another master repo into your own github account so as to not disturb the master in order to do work on it, make changes and/or corrections and later submit for a pull request.

 *Contributed by [Dondi Fusco](https://github.com/dondi2112)*